4ngelf/function_M/README.md

     init.lua
 ```

-You can make declare a module and use require() relative to that module:
+You can now declare a module and use require(...) relative to that module:
 ```lua
 -- lua/foo/bar.lua
 -- At file top: